Paul Goodman: Literature

 Though he was prolific across many literary forms and topical categories, as a humanist, he thought of his writing as serving one common subject—"the organism and the environment"—and one common, pragmatic aim: that the writing should effect a change.
 Indeed, Goodman's poetry, fiction, drama, literary criticism, urban planning, psychological, cultural, and educational theory addressed the theme of the individual citizen's duties in the larger society, especially the responsibility to exercise free action and creativity.
 While his fiction and poetry was noted in his time, following Growing Up Absurds success, he diverted his attention from literature and spent his final decade pursuing the social and cultural criticism that forms the basis of his legacy.

 As an avant-garde litterateur, Goodman's work was frequently experimental.

-Goodman's prose has, at times, been commonly criticized for its sloppiness or impenetrability.
+Goodman's prose has, commonly, been criticized for its sloppiness or impenetrability.
 In a survey of Goodman's writings, literary critic Kingsley Widmer described characteristic traits of poor organization, pedantry, and overassertion.
 Dwight Macdonald said that Goodman's lack of self-editing hampered and left his many "valuable ideas" undeveloped.
 "It was a credit to him," Macdonald wrote, "that he could make such an impact without taking pains with his writing."
 George Orwell's classic essay on poor writing, Politics and the English Language, notably rebukes an example of Goodman's rhapsodic, jargon-heavy psychoanalytic prose.

 Composer Ned Rorem set many of Goodman's poems to art song.